 Typical OBD-1 Issues

 OBD-1 ECU’s are the best era ECU HANDS DOWN.
-They’re coming up just shy of 30 years and are sadly beginning to show their age sadly.
-They have several common issues you may or have yet to experience but are mostly repairable and can breathe new life into the ECU.
+They’re coming up on 30 years of age and are beginning to show their age, sadly.
+They have several common issues you may or have yet to experience but are mostly repairable and can breathe new life into these ECU’s.

 Leaky / Bad Capacitors

 With these old ECU’s, the capacitors can reach a point where they leak out their inner electrolyte fluid eventually staining the main board which can be potentially damaging.
-This fluid can also grow a weird turquoise-y mold/fuzz on the legs of the capacitor.
-They can also omit a fishy-like smell (if smelt up close or warmed up from de-soldering).
+This fluid can also grow a weird turquoise-y mold/fuzz on the legs and/or on the butt of the capacitor.
+They can also emit a fishy-like smell (if smelt up close or warmed up from de-soldering).
 They can have a hand in causing the fuel pump to not activate or intermittently activate along with other possible symptoms.
-They can make the vehicle seem sensitive to cold/warm conditions such as no start-ups after the car is warmed up or when the car is cold.
+They can make the vehicle seem sensitive to atmospheric cold/warm conditions such as no start-ups until after the car is warmed up or when the car is straight cold.

 Fuel Pump issues

-If you’ve experienced intermittent or no fuel pump activation, it can be due to bad capacitors and/or a bad IC17 chip.
-From my experience, the “Integrated Circuit” 17 zip aka IC17 chip seems to be more of the culprit than the capacitors.
-IC17 is a hub of power activity and regulation for the ECU and the fuel pump activity is one of its jobs.
-It’s not a guarantee the IC17 will bring an ECU back to life but its a first start.
+If you’ve experienced intermittent, delayed, or straight up no fuel pump activation, it can be due to bad capacitors and/or a bad IC17 chip.
+From my experience, the “Integrated Circuit” 17 zip aka IC17 seems to be more of the culprit than the capacitors in fuel pump issues.
+IC17 is a hub of power activity and regulation for the ECU and the fuel pump activity is one of those jobs.
+It’s not a guarantee the IC17 will bring an ECU back to life but its a big start.

 Burnt Q31 Transistor

 The evap purge control solenoid or PCS (an emissions related solenoid found on the back left side of OBD1 D-series and some B-series intake manifolds) is what the Q31 transistor regulates.
-Usually, when an engine swap is performed on a 92-00 Civic, it’s easy to overlook and mistakenly plug the PCS into the IAT sensor (intake air temp found on the left side intake runner) since they share the same style round 2-wire connector.
-The voltage for either of these guys are completely different and the result is the burning out of the IAT sensor tip and the Q31 transistor on the ECU.
-Sometimes, the Q31 can burn out so bad it will damage the board making it impossible to replace.
-The good thing is it can be removed completely for engine swap purposes if emissions isn’t a priority.
-The PCS does not throw a CEL when it is not working due to a burnt Q31.
+Usually, when an engine swap is performed on a 92-00 Civic, it is easy to overlook and mistakenly plug the PCS into the IAT sensor (intake air temp found on the left side intake runner) and vice-verse since they share the same style round 2-wire connector.
+The voltage for either of these guys are completely different and the result is the burning out of the IAT sensor tip and the Q31 transistor inside the ECU.
+Sometimes the Q31 can burn out so bad it will damage the board making it impossible to replace.
+The good thing is it can be removed completely for engine swap purposes if emissions isn’t a priority or required.

 Burned Q31 Examples: